ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

    - External issues remain in the list until you update the associated dependency.
 1. When **Run automated fixes** completes, click **Rebuild and refresh** to update the list of issues.

-If you experience issues with the automated fixes failing to run and producing compilation errors in the console output, make sure to update the version of the `maven-compiler` plugin to 3.13.0 or newer.
+If the automated fixes fail to run and produce compilation errors in the console output, make sure to update the version of the `maven-compiler` plug-in to 3.13.0 or newer.
 {: note}

 ### Completing assisted fixes